 Walking on one of Argentina’s biggest tourist attractions is truly sensational.
 You can book short Perito Moreno Glacier tours (known as ‘Mini Trekking’) or the larger ‘Big Ice’ which lasts for a few hours more and can even go inside ice caves depending on the time of year.

 As to be expected, especially in Argentina/Patagonia, these tours aren’t cheap.
 The Big Ice trek is 4000 ARS (USD$275) including transport, and the Mini Trekking is 2400 ARS (USD$156).
 Neither of these include the park entry fee or lunch.

 Still, it might just be your only chance to trek on an enormous glacier!
-We didn’t personally do it (we’ve trekked on quite a few glaciers before), but you can pre-book your tour with this company, which gets excellent reviews.
+We didn’t personally do it (we’ve trekked on quite a few glaciers before), but you can pre-book your tour.

 Where To Stay In El Calafate